mcrojo/iFunMed/README.md

 - `vemMedSS`: Fit the direct effect part of the mediation model, adjusted by the mediator (![EqnMedModel](http://latex.codecogs.com/gif.latex?Z_Y%3D%5CSigma%20%5Cbeta%20&plus;%20Z_G%20%5Cgamma&plus;%20%5Cepsilon)).
 - `vemDirectSS`: Fit the gene effect part of the mediation model (![EqnGeneModel](http://latex.codecogs.com/gif.latex?Z_G%3D%5CSigma%20B%20&plus;%20%5Ceta)).
 - `processFunMed`: Summarize output.
-- `lbAnno`: Calculates enrichment values for the annotation matrix using the *iFunMed* fit without annotation.
+- `annoEnrich`: Calculates enrichment values for the annotation matrix using the *iFunMed* fit without annotation.

 Once you read the R code and load the data into your R session, you can fit *iFunMed*.
 You can run the model with annotation directly, or following the annotation selection pipeline.